-Our school has remained closed from March 13, 2020 through present date as a result of the Covid-19 global pandemic.
-As as a result, all students have received instruction via our district-wide implemented distance learning plan.
-Our teachers and specialists are continuing to provide as much of a rigorous education to our students as remotely possible.
-District and classroom assessments will continue to be conducted remotely, all of which teachers and staff use to drive instruction and determine the learning needs of all students.
-During these unprecedented times in education, the effectiveness of the strategies/activities set to achieve Goal 2 remains to be seen as the school year unfolds.
-During distance learning, we have continuously provided Tier III interventions to every student designated as an English Language Learner and who scored below the 25th%ile on the Fastbridge assessment prior to school closure.
+Our teachers and specialists are continuing to provide a rigorous education to all of our students.
+District and classroom assessments will continue to be conducted, all of which teachers and staff use to drive instruction and determine the learning needs of all students.
+During these unprecedented times in education, the effectiveness of the strategies/activities set to achieve Goal 2 remains to be seen as the school year unfolds as the mixing of different student cohorts is not allowed at this time.
 We found that most of our students made gains in reading through the interventions therefore our goal of providing consistent instruction is imperative.